Recently I discovered an exciting post from Amazon:

 "Write me a game in C that is like flappy bird"

 Initially, this prompt didnโt work.
 The AI gave a text-only version of the game.
-But once I added a simple follow-up โ "I want it to be graphical"
+But once I added a simple follow-up โ "I want it to be graphical" โ it started pulling in graphical libraries and producing real output!

-Amazon Q automatically pulled in the necessary dependencies like libsdl2-dev
+Amazon Q automatically pulled in the necessary dependencies like libsdl2-dev and scaffolded a working graphical prototype.

 sudo apt update && sudo apt install -y libsdl2-dev libsdl2-ttf-dev